-Have you had previous careers, or hobbies?
+Q. Have you had previous careers, or hobbies?
 What were the highlights?
-A.

 In those days, Direct Source sold value-priced music CDs and movie DVDs to retailers like Walmart, Costco and Sam’s Club.
 But with the introduction of iTunes, people stopped buying traditional CDs.
 So we took what we knew how to do and switched to a different product line: the natural cleaning products.

-What tips do you have for other busy moms?
-A.
+Q. What tips do you have for other busy moms?

-What is your favorite part about living in Gulf Stream?
-A
+Q. What is your favorite part about living in Gulf Stream?

-Do you have a favorite quote that inspires your decisions?
-A.
+Q. Do you have a favorite quote that inspires your decisions?

 A. My father always told me and my two sisters, “The more I learn, the more I learn I know nothing.”